-Application Procedures: Application is made through the Niagara University financial aid office, which is responsible for determining eligibility and award amounts.
+Application Procedures: Application is made through the Niagara University financial aid office, which is responsible for coordinating eligibility and awards.

 Selection of Recipients and Allocation of Awards: The applicant must (1) be enrolled at least half time; (2) demonstrate financial need; and (3) meet specific conditions of the scholarships, if any.
 Awards vary.